techlahoma/oklathon/README.md

   - To do during Oklathon: Fix data caching or find another solution to avoid rate limiting
 - [SheCodesOKC](https://github.com/shecodesokc/shecodesokc.org)
   - Website for [SheCodesOKC](https://www.meetup.com/shecodesokc) meetup group
-  - To do during Oklathon: Create website using provided design
+  - To do during Oklathon: Create website using provided design (HTML/CSS/JS - no framework for now)
 - [Slack intro guide for Techlahoma](https://github.com/techlahoma/slack-guide)
   - Guide to help people join and invite others to join Techlahoma's Slack
-  - To do during Oklathon: Create website (can just be markdown using GitHub Pages)
+  - To do during Oklathon: Create website using GitHub Pages (can just be markdown or HTML/CSS/JS - no framework for now)
 - [Techlahoma Who's Who](https://github.com/FreeCodeCampOKC/techlahoma-whos-who)
   - [Who's Who game](https://freecodecampokc.github.io/techlahoma-whos-who/)
-  - To do during Oklathon: Create an updated version of the game
+  - To do during Oklathon: Create an updated version of the game (HTML/CSS/JS - no framework for now)
 - [ThunderPlains 2024](https://github.com/techlahoma/thunderplains-2024)
   - Website for [ThunderPlains](https://thunderplainsconf.com/) conference
-  - To do during Oklathon: Create [placeholder website](https://github.com/techlahoma/thunderplains-2024/issues/1) for 2024
+  - To do during Oklathon: Create [placeholder website](https://github.com/techlahoma/thunderplains-2024/issues/1) for 2024 (HTML/CSS/JS - no framework for now)
 - [Tulsa Web Devs](https://github.com/tulsawebdevs/website)
   - Website for [Tulsa Web Devs](https://www.meetup.com/tulsa-web-devs/) meetup group
   - Astro / Vue SPA with microservices backend; SQLite on the local FS for DB